8bitbuddhist/PixelMaestro-Studio/README.md

 	$ git submodule init
 	$ git submodule update
 	```
-4. Use `qmake` to build the project, or if you have the Qt Creator application installed, open the `PixelMaestro_Studio.pro` file.
+4. Use `qmake` to build the project, or if you have Qt Creator installed, open the `PixelMaestro_Studio.pro` file.
 	```bash
 	qmake PixelMaestro-Studio.pro && make qmake_all
 	```